-You’ve probably heard about THC and may know that is the psychoactive compound in cannabis that is responsible for getting people “high” or “stoned”.
-But most of that effect is due to delta-9 THC.
-However there exists in cannabis another compound – known as delta-8 THC which is a different psychoactive cannabinoid with its very own set of healing advantages when contrasted to the much more prevalent delta-9 THC.
+You’ve probably heard about THC and may know it as the psychoactive compound in cannabis responsible for getting people “high” or, as it is colloquially known, “stoned”.
+Even though most of that effect is due to delta-9 THC, there exists in cannabis another compound, known as delta-8 THC, a different psychoactive cannabinoid with its own set of healing advantages when contrasted to the much more prevalent delta-9 THC.

 So why all the hype around Delta-8?
-Well basically because delta-9 THC isn’t the only cannabinoid with psychoactive results.
-Delta-8 is believed to be up to 30-50% less potent in terms of creating a high.
-The difference is while it does still have a psychoactive response, it requires a much higher dosage to do so, making it more desirable as a therapeutic option overall as due to it’s highly similar structure and as a cannabinoid it is believed to share many of the positive attributes of its cannabis brothers and sisters – or cousins if you prefer.
+Well, basically because delta-9 THC isn’t the only cannabinoid with psychoactive results.
+Delta-8 is believed to be up to 30-50% less potent in creating a high.
+While it still has a psychoactive response, it requires a much higher dosage to produce the effect, making it more desirable as a therapeutic option overall due to its highly similar structure.
+As a cannabinoid, it is believed to share many of the positive attributes of its cannabis brothers and sisters – or cousins if you prefer.

 Background Of Delta-8 THC Use

-The primary focus of scientific studies has actually been delta-9 THC, and more recently, CBD.
-There has actually been little research right into delta-8 THC.
+More recently, the primary focus of scientific studies has been on delta-9 THC and CBD.
+There has been little research done on delta-8 THC.

-An additional report by the National Cancer Institute found delta-8 THC, delta-9 THC and CBD all had the capacity to stop tumor growth.
+An additional report by the National Cancer Institute found delta-8 THC, delta-9 THC, and CBD all showed the potential to stop tumor growth.

-There have been a number of U.S. patents submitted– even more than a decade ago—each with instructions on how to obtain and extract delta-8 THC.
+Several U.S. patents have been submitted– some more than a decade ago—each with instructions on how to obtain and extract delta-8 THC.

-The first is a United States patent with guidelines on the conversion of CBD to delta-8 THC is from 2004.
-The second patent, on the anti-emetic uses of delta-8 THC, goes over the active ingredients in the pharmaceutical structure used in research.
+The first is a United States patent with guidelines on converting CBD to delta-8 THC, filed in 2004.
+The second patent, on the antiemetic uses of delta-8 THC, goes over the active ingredients in the pharmaceutical structure used in research.

 What is delta-8-THC?

-Delta-8 is found in very low concentrations (< 0.1%) in CBD hemp flower, but it can be drawn out or converted using various other cannabinoids as well as concentrated for a variety of usages.
-There is still much that isn’t known about this lesser known, lesser studied.
+Delta-8 is found in very low concentrations (< 0.1%) in CBD hemp flower, but it can be drawn out or converted using various other cannabinoids and concentrated for a variety of uses.
+There is still much to discover about this admittedly lesser-known, lesser-studied variant.

 Does delta-8 THC get you high?

 Unlike CBD, eating delta-8 THC can make you high.
-They both bind to the exact same CB-1 cannabinoid receptors in the nervous system, however delta-8 THC often tends to respond in different ways due to its slightly modified molecular structure.
-Delta-8 THC is psychoactive, yet much less than delta-9 THC.
+They both bind to the same CB-1 cannabinoid receptors in the nervous system.
+However, delta-8 THC often responds in different ways due to its slightly modified molecular structure.
+Delta-8 THC is psychoactive but not as potent as delta-9 THC.

 How do you use delta-8 THC?

-Delta-8 THC most commonly delivered as an oil, in a concentrate form that looks similar to CBD oil.
-It can therefore be used and ingested in many of the same ways as CBD oil, which is typically taken by mouth.
-But since there hasn’t been as much research on Delta-8 as on CBD, there are still questions about how it is metabolized by the body, and which method is most effective and efficient.
+Delta-8 THC is most commonly delivered as an oil in a concentrated form that looks like CBD oil.
+Therefore, it can be used or ingested in many of the same ways as CBD oil, which is typically taken by mouth.
+But since there hasn’t been as much research on Delta-8 as CBD, there are still questions about how the body metabolizes it and which method is most effective and efficient.

 These are the most common uses for delta-8 THC concentrates: